 SCC and Bowen’s disease are locally destructive types of skin cancers.
 If left untreated, SCC can grow and destroy much of the skin and structures surrounding the skin cancer, possibly resulting in the loss of a nose or an ear.
-Rarely, certain aggressive types of SCC, especially those of the lips, ears, and scalp and those left untreated, can spread to the lymph nodes, along the nerves, or to other organs, resulting in approximately 2,500 deaths each year.
+Rarely, certain aggressive types of SCC, especially those of the lips, ears, and scalp and those left untreated, can spread to the lymph nodes, along the nerves, or to other organs, resulting in over 15,000 deaths each year.

 Anyone can get SCC, but there are certain risk factors that make some individuals more susceptible to SCC than others.
 Risk factors increase your susceptibility to SCC, but they do not mean you will develop SCC.

 - Fair skin with red hair and blue eyes

 - Personal history of SCC, actinic keratosis, or basal cell carcinoma

 - Personal history of a rare genetic syndrome, such as albinism or xeroderma pigmentosum

 - Chronic skin conditions, such as scarring from burns, chronic skin inflammation, and ulcers

 - Excessive long-term sun and ultraviolet light exposure

 - Fair skin and having grown up in a southern region